rust-lang/rust/text/0000-rdylib.md

   example the standard library will be linked dynamically by default.
 On the other hand, cdylibs will link all Rust dependencies statically by default.

-As is evidenced from many of these changes, however, the reinterpretation of the `dylib` output format from what it is today is a breaking change.
-For example metadata will not be present and symbols will be hidden.
-As a result, this RFC has a...

-### Transition Plan

-This RFC is technically a breaking change, but it is expected to not actually break many work flows in practice because there is only one known user of rdylibs, the compiler itself.
-This notably means that plugins will also need to be compiled differently, but because they are nightly-only we've got some more leeway around them.

-All other known users of the `dylib` output crate type fall into the cdylib use case.
-The "breakage" here would mean:

-* The metadata section no longer exists.
-In almost all cases this just means that the output artifacts will get smaller if it isn't present, it's expected that no one other than the compiler itself is actually consuming this information.
-* Rust symbols will be hidden by default.
-The symbols, however, have unpredictable hashes so there's not really any way they can be meaningfully leveraged today.

-Given that background, it's expected that if there's a smooth migration path for plugins and the compiler then the "breakage" here won't actually appear in practice.
-The proposed implementation strategy and migration path is:

-1. Implement the `rdylib` output type as proposed in this RFC.
-2. Change Cargo to use `--crate-type rdylib` when compiling plugins instead of `--crate-type dylib` + `-C prefer-dynamic`.
-3. Implement the changes to the `dylib` output format as proposed in this RFC.

-So long as the steps are spaced apart by a few days it should be the case that no nightly builds break if they're always using an up-to-date nightly compiler.

 # Drawbacks
 [drawbacks]: #drawbacks